Lachlan Fold Belt: Location

 The Lachlan Fold Belt is bordered on the west by the Delamerian Orogen from the early Palaeozoic (550 to 470 Mya).
-On the east side is found the Narooma Accretionary Complex (or Narooma terrane) from 445 Mya, and the New England Orogen from late Palaeozoic to early Mesozoic.
-These boundary orogens along with the Lachlan Orogen make up the Tasman Orogenic System in Australia, which along with the extension into the neighbouring parts of Gondwana make up the Tasmanides.
-North of the Lachlan Fold belt is the Thomson Orogen in the north east and centre of Queensland.
-Sometimes the Lachlan Orogen is included with the Thomson Orogen and known as the 'Lachlan-Thomson Orogen'.
-The Great Artesian Basin has been laid down over the top of the LFB in northwestern New South Wales and western Queensland and the Murray-Darling Basin covers the southwest of New South Wales.
+On the east side is found the Narooma Accretionary Complex (or Narooma terrane) from 445 Mya, and the New England Orogen from the late Palaeozoic to early Mesozoic.
+These boundary orogens along with the Lachlan Orogen make up the Tasman Orogenic system in Australia, which along with the extension into the neighbouring parts of Gondwana make up the Tasmanides.
+North of the Lachlan Fold belt is the Thomson Orogen in the north-east and centre of Queensland.
+Sometimes the Lachlan Orogen is included with the Thomson Orogen and known as the 'Lachlan–Thomson Orogen'.
+The Great Artesian Basin has been laid down over the top of the LFB in north-western New South Wales and western Queensland and the Murray–Darling basin covers the south-west of New South Wales.
 The Sydney Basin is on the top of the LFB around Sydney and Wollongong on the east coast of New South Wales.

-In Victoria the western limit of the LFB is defined by the Stawell-Ararat Fault.
+In Victoria the western limit of the LFB is defined by the Stawell–Ararat Fault.
 Westwards of this fault is the Moornambool Metamorphic Complex.

 Classification

 The orogen is of the accretionary or 'Turkic' type.
-It has also been classified as a 'Carpathian' type orogen, i.e. one where subduction rate is greater than that of plate convergence.
+It has also been classified as a 'Carpathian'-type orogen, i.e. one where subduction rate is greater than that of plate convergence.
 In such a case the 'hinge', at which subduction starts, tend to move further seawards over time (rollback).